crowcoder/IGAS_Workshop/WorkshopFiles/content/exercise_1.md

 ```

 ## Completing the API
 Lets pull in a value from each of the registered providers and wire up our application to respond with them.
 The only one we have left is Environment Variables.
-For this example, we'll just create one in the terminal but you can use any technique you'd like.
-Just remember that system level variables are read at the start of a process so you may need to restart your terminal or IDE after you create one.

 1. Choose any existing environment variable from your system.
 In a powershell terminal run `Set-Location ENV:`
 1. This will allow you to list the environment variables as if they were files in a folder.
 Now run `dir`